Updated: Oct 26, 2022

 ARV stands for ‘after repair value’, and it’s the amount the house is worth once you have completely remodeled, based on the pricing in the area.

-Now, ARV is determined on a number of things, including:
+Now, ARV is determined by a number of things, including:

 The property itself